tchoang11/remote-desktop-cpp/README.md

 Open the project in Visual Studio with the Qt VS Tools extension (Qt 6 installed), or configure with qmake/CMake against a Qt 6 kit, then build the Server and Client targets separately.

-## Demo

-> Demo video is too large for GitHub — add your Google Drive / YouTube link here.

 ## Notes & possible improvements

 This was an early learning project.
 Known limitations / future work: